 2. Find out whether your building requires a minimum level of liability insurance

 In addition to providing liability coverage for damage inflicted by you to another apartment (for example, your bath tub or sink overflows and ruins your downstairs neighbor’s new floors), your insurance policy covers you for injuries sustained inside your apartment, like when your part-time housekeeper slips and breaks a leg on your wet bathroom floor.

 It’s a good idea to have it regardless of whether your building demands it, recommends Gotham's Schneider.
 However, many buildings set out minimum coverage levels ranging from $300,000 all the way up to $5 million.

 (Note: Most polices don’t cover you for anything that happens when you sublet your place or rent it out in other ways, such as through AirBnB.com.
 So if you intend to do either, ask.
 Also, if you have an employee that works for you 40 hours or more per week, New York State requires that you buy workers compensation and statutory disability insurance.)

 3. Is your storage area is covered?

 First, examine your storage agreement to see what losses are covered and ask your managing agent about what’s provided by the building’s master insurance policy.

 Then ask your insurance agent what your new policy covers.
-Most take care of off-premises damage caused by fire, water damage from burst pipes, and vandalism.
+Most take care of off-premises damage caused by fire, water damage from burst pipes, and vandalism, says Schneider.
 So that means if the drycleaners catches fire and destroys half your wardrobe, or your storage locker floods from a burst pipe, you may be covered.

 If your personal property is stolen outside your apartment, that may also be covered.
 Or you may be required to take out an endorsement to cover theft losses outside your apartment.
 The cost typically charged annually for off-premises theft insurance is probably worth it if you travel a lot with expensive suits or ride a $3,000 bicycle.